 - Youtube Ads

 - Facebook post/group

 - Word of mouth

-Now that you know which options you should include, you can easily create your own survey/form.
+Now that you know which options you should include, you can easily build your own survey or form.
 Or you can take the shortcut and use a ready-made template.

 How Did You Hear About Us Template